-Cranes have made our lives a lot easier, especially people involved in the construction, design and automotive business.
+Cranes have made our lives a lot easier, especially for people involved in the construction, design, and automotive business.
 With the help of these, the heavy loads can be lifted with ease and efficiency.
 Lifting and handling different sorts of materials or machinery requires the use of lifting and handling equipment like cranes.
 In any factory or plant, the cranes are considered as an asset.
 Read more about crane terminology.

 The cranes are used to lift heavy weights or machines to make the work easier.
 It saves time and proves to be productive for the workplace.
 Lifting and handling such heavy things cannot be done by the workforce or employees present in the factory.
-For such purposes, the cranes are required, which makes the work easier.
+For such purposes, cranes are required, which makes the work easier.
 It also prevents injuries or accidents and the employees feel more secure.
 Injuries to the employees will lower the efficiency of the work and ruin the working environment.

-It, therefore, becomes inevitable to know about some crane terminologies related to different industrial crane so that safety can be ensured at the workplace.
+It, therefore, becomes inevitable to know about some crane terminologies related to the different industrial cranes so that safety can be ensured at the workplace.
 It is essential for the employer and the employees to be well aware of the crane terms that are connected with the operation of cranes so that they have enough knowledge about the working of the cranes and thus ensure efficiency at the workplace and safety is maintained during crane operations.

 Crane Terminology- 10 Most Common Industrial Crane Terms